 The Department of Pharmacy Practice, in conjunction with post-graduate residency programs in metropolitan Detroit, offers a program designed to provide PGY1 and PGY2 residents an opportunity to gain teaching experience and improve teaching skills.
 The program has 3 major components: attending monthly teaching seminars, teaching experiences (classroom and precepting) and development of a teaching philosophy and portfolio.

-The program was initiated in 2008 with 25 residents completing the program.
 Interested residents or residency coordinators should contact Dr. Justine Gortney at email@example.com.